Spiderweb Cupcakes and Chocolate Spiders

 5 from 2 votes

-These chocolate spiders are a super cute, edible Halloween decoration.
+These Chocolate Spiders are a super cute, edible Halloween decoration.
 Put them on top of any cake or cupcake to make your Halloween spooktacular.

-Resting time 12 hours
+Resting time12 hours

-Total Time 12 hours 12 minutes
+Total12 hours 12 minutes

 Ingredients